baryla/systemjs-vue-loader/README.md

 # SystemJS Vue Loader
 This package gives you the ability to use .vue files in your SystemJS projects.
-At the moment, there is only support for SASS/SCSS in styles but if you'd like to see more preprocessors supported, let me knoww :)
+At the moment, there is support for:
+- SCSS (there are some issues with SASS)
+- LESS
+- Scoped styles

 `DO NOT use this package in production environment because it's not fully tested and may not work with your SystemJS version.
 I have only tested this on version 0.21 of SystemJS.`